 - What is the nature, extent and context of the behaviour including verbal, physical, sexting and/or online abuse.
 Was there coercion, physical aggression, bullying, bribery or attempts to ensure secrecy?
 What was the duration and frequency?
-Is the incident a one off or a sustained pattern of abuse?
-Were other children and /or adults involved?
-Has a crime been committed? - What is the child's age, development, capacity to understand and make decisions (including anything that might have had an impact on this i.e. coercion), and family and social circumstances? - What are the relative chronological and developmental ages of the children?
-Does the victim or perpetrator have a disability or learning difficulty?
-Are there are any differentials in power or authority? - Is the behaviour age appropriate or not?
-Does it involve inappropriate sexual knowledge or motivation? - Are there any risks to the child victim or alleged perpetrator themselves and others i.e. other children in school/college, adult students, school/college staff, in the child's household, extended family, peer group or wider social network? - What are the wishes of victims in terms of how they want to proceed?
+Were other children and /or adults involved? - What is the child's age, development, capacity to understand and make decisions (including anything that might have had an impact on this i.e. coercion), and family and social circumstances? - What are the relative chronological and developmental age of the two children and are there are any differentials in power or authority? - Is the behaviour age appropriate or not?
+Does it involve inappropriate sexual knowledge or motivation? - Are there any risks to the child themselves and others i.e. other children in school, in the child's household, extended family, peer group or wider social network?